 He has already spent more than two years in prison and will be eligible for parole in October 2024.”

 A couple of days ago a very interesting article was published in the Sydney Morning Herald (SMH) regarding the National Institute of Complementary Medicine (NICM).
-The article was the result of an in-depth investigation of the award winning science reporter for the SMH and The Age, Liam Mannix.
+The article was the result of an in-depth investigation by the award winning science reporter for the SMH and The Age, Liam Mannix.
 (I also borrowed, with permission, the title of this blog post from one of @liammannix tweets because it perfectly captures the essence of the NICM in one sentence).

 The SMH article is in general not very flattering of the NICM’s operations but unfortunately, and maybe I can say as usual, the university hosting the NICM, Western Sydney University, denies any wrongdoing and will in all likelihood continue with ‘business’ as usual.
 There is however one paragraph in the article that seriously annoys me and it again shows how good these people are at misleading the public.
 It is the very common example of Artemisinin being used as ‘evidence’ that Traditional Chinese Medicine (TCM) is a real thing as opposed to state sponsored quackery.
 I’ve copied the article below and will comment on the artemisinin statement afterwards.